lumen-oss/lumen-oss.github.io/docs/tutorial/03-creating-a-project.md

 ---

-In the next chapters we will learn how to create, manage and publish a small Lua CLI that checks whether the entered words contain "hello" or not.
+In the next chapters we will learn how to create, manage and publish a small Lua CLI that checks whether a sentence provided to the program contains the string "hello".
 We will cover dependencies, the `lux.toml` format and more all the way up to API keys!

 To start writing Lua, we must initialize a project where we will store our code.